tsouk/ilandom/README.md

 What is the part that makes a city _not a tree_?
 Highlight that, map it to the idea of a web site/domain as building graph, or a web page as a room graph, or a web history as a city graph.
 There you have the interactions.
 It is the inter-connections between the URIs that show the interactions within these elements.

-## TODO
-1. Remove that flavour bit and do everything in options... hanami, etc.
-1. remove openshift stuff

 ### Service
 Service that responds with JSON of `nodes + data + x,y` and `edges + data` for: